Starlink for Digital Nomads 2026: Setup & Cost Guide

 | Best For | Mobile nomads | Fixed-base nomads |

-For a full hardware comparison, see our Starlink Mini vs Standard guide.
+For a full hardware comparison, see the Starlink Mini vs Standard guide.

 Choosing the Right Starlink Plan

 Understanding Starlink’s plans is critical for nomads because the wrong plan can leave you without service in another country.
-See our Starlink plans explained guide for complete details.
+See the Starlink plans explained guide for complete details.

 Plan Comparison for Nomads